ShootingTurtle/github-slideshow/_posts/0000-01-02-ShootingTurtle.md

 layout: slide
 title: "Welcome to our second slide again!"
 ---
-This is my new slide
+This is my new slide :tada:
 Something witty